|

 Does that mean that we should be totally passive or inert or maybe wildly licentious because, "It's all just happening," and "We have no choice"?
 No. It means that the "me" who could apparently choose to be this way or that way is a phantom, a mental image with no substance.
 Does that mean we are powerless, that nothing can be done?

-Here, in non-conceptual actuality, is the natural response-ability and intelligence, the choiceless choice or effortless effort exerted by life itself: breathing, circulating blood, thinking, awareness of thinking, dreaming, waking up, appearing, disappearing -- one indivisible wholeness in which there is nothing separate to have or not have free will, to cause or be caused, to be born or to die, to be enlightened or unenlightened.
+Here, in non-conceptual actuality, is the natural response-ability and intelligence, the choiceless choice or effortless effort exerted by life itself: breathing, circulating blood, thinking, awareness of thinking, dreaming, waking up, appearing, disappearing -- one indivisible immediacy in which there is nothing separate to have or not have free will, to cause or be caused, to be born or to die, to be enlightened or unenlightened.

-Thought seemingly divides this wholeness up.
-It imposes a grid on top of the emptiness and conceptually sorts it into little squares.
+Thought seemingly divides this immediacy up.
+It imposes a grid on top of the seamlessness of reality and conceptually sorts it into little squares.
 Then it imagines that Square A causes Square B, or that Square B is the result of Square A, or that Square A has free will to choose between Square B and Square C, or that Square A comes before Square B in time and space.
 This is all imagination, a way of conceptualizing.
 The squares aren't really separate; the boundaries don't actually exist; they're only conceptual, as are the imagined relationships between the squares, including time and space.
 The squares are actually not related at all because they're not two.
 And this thinking process that imposes conceptual grids on wholeness is itself an aspect of the same wholeness, as is the awareness that sees through the imaginary grids.
 Everything is included in the Absolute.
 We could say that the Absolute includes the relative (the world of apparent grids), but isn't bound by it.
 Awakening doesn't mean ignoring, discounting or denying relative reality, but awakening sees through it.
 It recognizes the emptiness of everything.
 But in relative reality, the show goes on, and you (as an apparent character) play your part, apparently making choices and taking actions.

 And what is that?

 If the movie begins playing in which "you" are trying to "get" this recognition, and feeling badly when it appears that "you" have failed, then simply notice that this is yet another movie, another dream-like appearance in consciousness, another story about the imaginary character.
-Emptiness is already here.
+Boundlessness is already here.
 It can't be lost (or found).
 Awareness includes everything and sticks to nothing.
 Clouds appear.
 Contraction appears.
 Pain appears.
 Resistance and tension appear.
 Expansion and relaxation appear.
 Mental movies appear and disappear.
 Dreams come and go.
 Everything disappears in deep sleep and death and reappears again in waking life.
 It's all a boundless ebb and flow that includes absolutely everything, even contraction and distraction and resistance and the appearance of separation and encapsulation -- even so-called "evil."
 It all is.

 There is no distance at all between samsara and nirvana.
 The illusion of distance is samsara, and nirvana is simply the realization that this distance, or separation, is imaginary.
 Liberation is not about "you" getting from samsara to nirvana.
 That is illusion.
 Liberation is the absence of that whole story of separation and lack.